rahulcharvekar/user-auth-service/docs/rbac-setup.md

    POST `/api/admin/policies` (`PolicyController.java`).
    Example: Allow "ADMIN" and "MANAGER" to read users.
    Body: `{"name": "User Read Policy", "expression": "{\"roles\": [\"ADMIN\", \"MANAGER\"]}"}`
-   **Important:** The role names in the `expression` (like "ADMIN", "MANAGER") must exactly match the `name` field in the `roles` table (see `Role.java`).
+   **Important:** The role names in the `expression` must exactly match existing roles in the ROLE table.
+The API now validates this—trying to create a policy with non-existent roles will fail.
-   To ensure consistency:
+   For better UX, the UI should:
-   - First, create roles via `/api/admin/roles` (e.g., POST `{"name": "ADMIN", "description": "Administrator"}`).
+   - Fetch available roles from `GET /api/admin/roles`.
-   - Then, when creating policies, use the exact same names in the expression.
+   - Use a multi-select dropdown instead of free text input for roles.
-   - You can GET `/api/admin/roles` to list existing roles and their names.
+   This prevents typos and ensures consistency.
    Then assign capability and endpoint IDs to the policy.

 5. **Assign Roles to Users**